DaveSkender/Stock.Indicators/indicators/PivotPoints/README.md

 :warning: **Warning**: The second window may be innaccurate if the first window contains incomplete data.
 For example, this can occur if you specify a `Month` window size and only provide 45 calendar days (1.5 months) of `quotes`.

+:paintbrush: **Repaint Warning**: the last window will be repainted if it does not contain a full window of data.

 ### PivotPointsResult

 | name | type | notes